UOW logo

 Note: This article is part of the Artificial Intelligence in Education collection.

 This FAQ page provides information about generative AI in higher education, including advantages, drawbacks, privacy and ethical issues.
-Primarily written to provide key information to educators and administrators to gain a better understanding of this rapidly evolving space.
+Primarily written to provide key information to educators and administrators to gain a deeper understanding of this rapidly evolving space.

 The Academic integrity Policy was amended on 25 February 2023 and provides the university with immediate coverage for the use of AI tools such as ChatGPT.
 These technologies are included what constitutes academic misconduct.